Carlos Moros Gracia

-Carlos Moros Gracia (born 15 April 1993) is a Spanish footballer who plays for Swedish club Djurgårdens IF as a central defender.
+Carlos Moros Gracia (born 15 April 1993) is a Spanish professional footballer who plays as a central defender for Tercera Federación club Atlético Saguntino.

 Club career

 Born in Sagunto, Valencian Community, Moros was a Valencia CF youth graduate.
 On 8 August 2012 he moved to hometown side Atlético Saguntino in Tercera División, and made his senior debut during the campaign.

 In May 2015, Moros moved abroad for the first time in his career after accepting a scholarship program at the Temple University in Philadelphia.
 He played for the soccer team named Temple Owls, being named captain in his second season.

 On 30 March 2017, Moros switched teams and countries again, after agreeing to a two-year deal with Swedish club GIF Sundsvall.
 He made his professional debut on 22 July, coming on as a substitute for fellow debutant David Batanero in a 2–2 away draw against Halmstads BK for the Allsvenskan championship.

+On 24 January 2024, Moros Gracia joined Finnish champions HJK Helsinki.